Mortgage

 Requirements

-• Minimum credit score of 660 required for conventional loans, which are insured by the Pennsylvania Housing Insurance Fund (PHIF)
+• Minimum credit score of 660 for conventional loans, which are insured by the Pennsylvania Housing Insurance Fund (PHIF)

 Pros and cons